MakeMyTrip reports $5.2M loss in Q3, decline in commission stumps air ticketing revenues

 (Edited by Prem Udayabhanu)

 Tiger Global Management LLC is a hedge fund managed by industry Mogul Charles Coleman.
 The firm manages hedge and private equity funds, which invests in the public and private equity markets across the globe primarily in United States of America, China, India, South East Asia, Latin America, and Eastern Europe.
 It seeks to invest in real estate, telecommunications, energy, media, and retail sectors.
 The firm also invests in fixed income markets of United States of America.
-Tiger Global Management was founded in 2001 and is based in New York, United States of America.
+The company was founded in 2001 and is based in New York, United States of America.